movead/blogshow/Have_an_eye_on_locks_of_PostgreSQL.md

       postgres=#
       ```

-      On another session, do a *analyse* command，and we can see the *analyse* command hung
+      On another session, do a *analyse* command,and we can see the *analyse* command hung

       ```sql
       postgres=# select pg_backend_pid();